c-morris/BGPExtrapolator/README.md

 ```

-The Extrapolator runs under the assumption that the database is already populated with the necessary data on AS Relationships and BGP announcements to propagate.
+The Extrapolator runs under the assumption that the database is already populated with the necessary data on AS Relationships to create the AS topology and BGP MRT announcements to propagate.
 The Extrapolator pulls this data from three input tables: customer_providers, peers, and mrt_w_roas.
-The easiest way to get all of that data in the databse in the correct format is to use jfuruness' [lib_bgp_data](https://github.com/jfuruness/lib_bgp_data).
+The easiest way to get all of this data into the databse with the correct schema is to use jfuruness' [lib_bgp_data](https://github.com/jfuruness/lib_bgp_data).

+The table schema are laid out below:

+TODO

 When the database is set up and the config file is in place, you can run
 ```